gauniverseorg/ga-docs/docs/Tutorials/ga-analytics.md

 </center>

-Do note, we have not used other charts in this tutorial, that is left up to you, to test your knowledge and skills of creating reports in GA!
+Do note, we have not used other charts in this tutorial, that is left up to you, to test your knowledge and skills of creating reports in General Admin!

 Possible charts: